mrfdev/CMI/Resources/FAQ/cmi-running-1.16.5.md

 # FAQ - Running CMI on 1.16.5

+**edit on July 11th**
-**[edit on July 7th: Mojang has released 1.17.1, we recommend to use CMI version 9 - please update to stay current and received bug fixes and better support]**
+**Mojang has released 1.17.1 recently, we recommend to use CMI version 9 and upwards - please update to stay current and received bug fixes and better support**
+**This document has been replaced by https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-running-1.17.1.md and will be deleted soon**

+--- legacy instructions:

 Zrips Discord @ https://discord.gg/dDMamN4